penk/minimal-webbrowser-adblock/README.md

-# A Minimal QtWebEngine Web Browser with Adblocker
+# A Minimal QtWebEngine Web Browser with Built-in Adblocker

 ![](screenshots/adblock.jpg)

 ## How Does It Work

-This is a minimal `network filter` implementation using `QWebEngineUrlRequestInterceptor` and `QtWebEngine`, with filters from [easylist](https://easylist.to/easylist/easylist.txt).
-The parser is currently using `ad-block` from Brave, but alternatives would be needed in the future.
+This is a minimal `network filter` implementation using `QWebEngineUrlRequestInterceptor` and `QtWebEngine`, with AdBlock Plus compatible filters provided by [easylist](https://easylist.to/easylist/easylist.txt).
+The parser is currently based on `ad-block` from Brave, but alternatives might be needed in the future.

 Reference:
 - https://adblockplus.org/blog/investigating-filter-matching-algorithms